defencedigital/moduk-service-manual/src/your-community/user-centred-design.md

 Calls are 45 minutes.
 We discuss things like accessibility, tools available in Defence and cross-government collaboration.

+{{ component('inset-text', {
+  html: 'You must only share OFFICIAL information. <a href="/security-classifications/">Find out about security classifications</a>.'
+}) }}

+### Ask for an invitation

+You need to work in Defence to join the community calls.

 Using your Ministry of Defence email, send a message to: [ucd@digital.mod.uk](mailto:ucd@digital.mod.uk).

-In community calls, you must only share OFFICIAL information.
-[Find out about security classifications](/security-classifications/).
+Include your full name, your role and the project you’re working on.